runemadsen/runemadsen-2012/writings/printing-code/reading-questions.md

 Form + Content by Paul Rand
 ---------------------------

+* 10 points to the person who knows who Paul Rand is
 * Graphic design is not advertising
 * Design is combining form and content.
 We need both.
 Too much form becomes abstract.
 Too much content becomes unreadable
 * Design does not start with: "This is pretty".
 It starts with an onion of content that you peel